TheFittingRoom/shop-sdk-ui/README.md

 // the div id to contain the modal elements const modalDivId: string = 'tfr-modal'

-const tfr = initFittingRoom(shopId, modalDivId, hooks)
+// initFittingRoom is an async function and must be awaited const tfr = await initFittingRoom(shopId, modalDivId, hooks)

 // on page nav to new product
 tfr.setSku(sku)